 Kimchi is a mix of pickled vegetables known for its vibrant, pungent flavors and aroma.
-This recipe from Marwan Sabbagh, MD, Director of Cleveland Clinic Lou Ruvo Center for Brain Health, aids with digestion and is rich in vitamins and fiber.
+This recipe from Marwan Sabbagh, MD, aids with digestion and is rich in vitamins and fiber.
+And with fresh mango and orange flavors, it’s sure to make your mouth happy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy